Allen-Synthesis/EuroPi/software/contrib/consequencer.md

 ## Output clocks/gates on output 4

 The Consequencer has a small amount of latency between receiving a clock or gate at the digital input and sending out gates to the outputs.
 This may not be noticable depending on how you incorporate Consequencer into your patch.
 However, there is an option for Consequencer to send out gates on output which are perfectly in time with the sequence being played.
 This allows you to clock other modules using output 4.

-To enable this feature, set `self.output4isClock = True`
+To enable this feature hold down button 1 for longer than 3 seconds, then release the button.
+A small unfilled rectangle is shown on the bottom left of the screen when this feature is active.
+This visual indicator is on the right of the random hi-hat visual indicator (filled rectangle on the bottom left of the screen).

 # Known bugs / Interesting features